yu-chen-surf/schedtests/README.md

 To eliminate the interaction between different benchmarks, it is recommended to restart the system between two benchmarks.

-Place cron.sh into crontab -e as follows:
+Place cron.sh into "crontab -e" as follows:

 	@reboot /home/aubrey/work/schedtests/cron.sh

-It will run at boot time and automatically run all benchmarks, system restart between the two benchmarks is done by kexec.
+It will run at boot time and automatically run all benchmarks, system restart between the two benchmarks is done by kexec by default.

 Optionally, if the variable $email_address is set, cron.sh will send out the automation progress notification.